aljayf/aljayf.github.io/essays/smart-and-stupid-questions.md

 ---
 layout: essay
 type: essay
-title: Smart and Stupid Questions
+title: Smart Vs. Stupid Questions
 date: 2018-09-06
 labels:
 ---
 <img class="ui medium right floated rounded image" src="../images/smartQuestion.jpg">
-<h2>Stupid Questions?</h2>
+<h2>Significance of Smart Questions</h2>
 I've once been told that there is no such thing as a stupid question.
 However, there does exist a "smart" way and a "stupid" way of asking questions.
 Asking questions in the "stupid" way may have others think of another as a loser.
 In most cases, the solution to these questions are easily accessible from a simple search of the web or by reading the manual.
 In result, this portrays oneself as lazy and unwilling to think.
 However, you could ask the same question the "smart" way and avoid not look like a loser.
 The reason why asking questions the smart makes such a difference is because it shows that you have made the effort and actually tried to solve your own problem first.
-The reason this is very important to Software Engineers is because you will be able to give more information about what you've learned or what you didn't understand, the environment of your program, bugs, and overall a reduced problem.
+The reason this is very important to Software Engineers is because you will be able to give more information about what you've learned or what you didn't understand, the environment of your program, bugs, and overall a clear and reduced problem.
 When your question is asked the "smart" way, it won't seem as a waste of time and will most likely be answered.

 <h2>Examples</h2>
 <h3>"Not Smart"</h3>